CEF Control Peptide Pool (HLA Class I Control)

 Premium quality CEF peptide pool

 SB-PEPTIDE’s CEF Control Peptide Pool is made of 32 peptides with a purity rate >95% and accurately quantified.
 SB-PEPTIDE is a leading peptide manufacturer.
 CEF32 pool is 100% made in house in its French manufacturing plant.
-The company ensures a strict control of productions and batch-to-batch reproducibility.
+The company ensures a strict control of production and batch-to-batch reproducibility.
 SB-PEPTIDE’s CEF pool is endotoxin free verified by LAL.
 Customizations and bulks are available upon request.

 Download: CEF peptide pool datasheet